 If you have a lot of food waste to grind up, make sure you do it gradually and with small bits at a time.
 If you cram the disposal full, don’t be surprised if it can’t handle the load.

-Use harsh chemicals for cleaning or to unblock the unit
+Use harsh chemicals for cleaning or unblocking

 When you turn the unit on, the caustic chemicals might fly up and out.
 These can harm you, the plumbing system, and the environment as they flow through.

 Put eggs shells or coffee grounds down the waste disposal unit

 These materials can cause serious blockages.
 See our earlier Blog about this issue.

 Don’t expect the garbage disposal to be able to handle paper towels, rags, plastic or other non-edible materials.
 The unit was designed to grind food waste only.

 Neglect your safety